go-rel/rel/docs/crud.md

 <!-- tabs:end -->

 Besides struct, map and set function.
-There's also increment and decrement changer to atomically increment/decrement any value in database.
+There's also increment and decrement modifier to atomically increment/decrement any value in database.

 <!-- tabs:start -->